Tanakagi/Azure-Projects-/README.md

 # Azure-Projects-
-This Repository showcases the multiple Azure projects that I have done over time.
+Hi, This Repository showcases the multiple Azure projects that I have done over time.